-Compass Variance Map

-To Set the Variance: with the ignition in the ON position, with a short button press (less than one second) press and release the EVIC button several times until you have displayed the "Personal Settings (Customer-Programmable Features)" menu.
-Once in the "Personal Settings (Customer-Programmable Features)" menu, press and release (less than one second) the EVIC button several times until "Compass Variance" is highlighted.
+Compass Variance Map To Set the Variance With the ignition in the ON position, quickly (less than one second) press and release the EVIC button several times until you have displayed the Personal Settings (Customer-Programmable Features) menu.
+Once in the Personal Settings (Customer-Programmable Features) menu, press and release (less than one second) the EVIC button several times until "Compass Variance" is displayed.
 The "Compass Variance" message and the current variance zone number will be displayed.
-To change the zone, press and hold (longer than two seconds) the EVIC button to increment the variance one step.
-Repeat as necessary, with individual long (for at least one second) EVIC button presses for each increment, until the desired 4 variance is achieved.
+To change the zone, press and hold (longer than two sec- 4 onds) the EVIC button to increment the variance one step.
+Repeat as necessary, with individual long (for at least 1 second) EVIC button presses for each increment, until the desired variance is achieved.
 To exit the Variance Programming, press the EVIC button with a short (less than one second) button press.